boschrexroth/ctrlx-automation-sdk/scripts/environment/README.md

 ### Creating a QEMU Virtual Machine instance

-Scripts/bat files starting with create-new... are creating a new folder and coppying all necessary files into it:
+Files starting with create-new... are creating a new folder and copying all necessary files into it:

-* create-new-vm-ARCH-PROXY.bat/sh   Creates a new VM where ARCH is amd64 or aarch64, PROXY is proxy or noproxy
+* create-new-vm-ARCH-PROXY.bat Creates a new VM where ARCH is amd64 or aarch64, PROXY is proxy or noproxy
-* create-new-vm.bat/sh  Bat/sh file file called as subroutine
+* create-new-vm.bat Called as subroutine

 ### Helper Scripts to Install Packages on Linux (Ubuntu) Host Operating Systems